Internet Sites for Career Planning

 Transportation, Distribution & Logistics

 American Trucking Association http://www.trucking.org contains current events information, training/education information, economic trends articles and more.

 ASE Industry Education Alliance http://www.asealliance.org The Alliance is a network of non-profit organizations whose goal is to improve the quality of automotive education.
 Individuals interested in a career in the automotive industry can find schools and programs, learn about career options and industry certification, and read success stories from students across the country.

-Commercial Vehicle Training Association https://cvta.org/cvta-member-schools/choosing-the-right-school.html The CVTA website contains this student page which gives an overview of commercial driving FAQs and provides links to training programs by state.
+Commercial Vehicle Training Association https://cvta.org/schools/ The CVTA website contains this schools page which provides links to training programs by state.

 Aircraft Owners and Pilots Association https://www.aopa.org/training-and-safety/learn-to-fly This web site features of variety of aviation information, biographies, and resources about people who fly.
 The Learn to Fly section contains provides information about career options, educational requirements and schools, and answers to commonly asked questions.

 National Air Traffic Controllers Association http://www.natca.org The “Resources” section provides an overview of the air traffic controller occupation while the “About NATCA” section has a job board and other information about the field.

 Institute for Supply Chain Management https://www.instituteforsupplymanagement.org This site contains news and current events articles/information related to supply chain management as well as a career center with employability resources and free job/internship boards.

 Logistics Degree http://logisticsdegree.net Logistics Degree is an online guide to the field of logistics and supply chain management.
 It contains information about careers, job prospects, education, and a blog from a veteran supply chain professional.